indrayam/nerd-notes/container/docker.md

 docker run --name cda-web-app -i -t alpine /bin/sh

 ## Get status of images
-docker image ls
+docker images ls
-docker image ls -a
+docker images ls -a

 ## Get status of containers
 docker container ls
+OR
+docker ps
 docker container ls -a
-docker ps
+OR
 docker ps -a
-docker ps -l (Show the last container that was run) docker ps -n 10 (Shows the last 10 containers, running or stopped)
+docker container ls -l (Show the last container that was run) OR docker ps -l (Show the last container that was run) docker container ls -n 10 (Shows the last 10 containers, running or stopped) OR docker ps -n 10 (Shows the last 10 containers, running or stopped)

 ## Start(up) an exited container